PacktPublishing/Mastering-Redis/README.md

 # Mastering-Redis

-This is the code repository for [Mastering-Redis] (https://www.packtpub.com/big-data-and-business-intelligence/mastering-redis?utm_source=github&utm_medium=repository&utm_campaign=9781783988181), published by Packt.
+This is the code repository for [Mastering-Redis](https://www.packtpub.com/big-data-and-business-intelligence/mastering-redis?utm_source=github&utm_medium=repository&utm_campaign=9781783988181), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## Chapter-wise software and OS specifications